ukwa/domain-crawler/README.md

 Log into the new EC2 DC machine, then:
 - Run `sudo dnf update` and reboot
 - Configure elastic IP "crawler08.bl.uk" to be associated with this machine
-- Install 'git'
+- Install 'git' - **remember ~/.gitconfig for username**
 - Clone https://github.com/ukwa/ukwacommon-libs.git and run steps (log out and back in again to pick up details)
-- Clone https://github.com/ukwa/aws24.git and run 'build' and 'crawl' (create 'node_exporter' user and chmod 700 /home/node_exporter/ beforehand)
+- Clone https://github.com/ukwa/aws24.git and run 'build' and 'crawl' (create 'node_exporter' user, included in users group, and chmod 700 /home/node_exporter/ beforehand)
 - Set machine hostname to dcYYYY
 - Clone https://github.com/ukwa/node_exporter-install.git and run steps